Soil Stabilization Types and Techniques of Soil Stabilization.

 Soil stabilization is the process that brings about improvement in the performance of the soil subgrade or soil base.

-Soil stabilization may be a procedure wherein the engineering properties of the soil are altered and enhanced to extend its suitability for construction purposes.
-In engineering, stabilization may be a technique to refine and improve the engineering properties of soils like mechanical strength, permeability, compressibility, durability, and plasticity.
-Physical or mechanical improvement is common but some schools of thought like better to use the term ‘stabilization’ in regard to chemical improvements within the soil properties by adding chemical admixtures.
+Physical or mechanical improvement is common but some schools of thought like better to use the term ‘stabilization’ with chemical improvements within the soil properties by adding chemical admixtures.

 Type of Stabilization

-1. Mecanical Stabilization
+Mecanical Stabilization

 Chemical Stabilization

-Techniques of soil stabilization
+Techniques of soil Stabilization

 Depending upon the result achieved by various stabilization techniques they can group under.